SySS-Research/Lauschgeraet/README.md

 The script `testsetup.sh` creates a network namespace with the name `ext` as well as four virtual devices:

-* `lg-eth0` - replaces the the interface on the attacker machine connect to the client
+* `lg-eth0` - replaces the the interface on the attacker machine connected to the client
-* `lg-eth1` - replaces the the interface on the attacker machine connect to the switch
+* `lg-eth1` - replaces the the interface on the attacker machine connected to the switch
 * `lg-eth0-l` - replaces the interface of the victim client
 * `lg-eth1-l` - replaces the interface of the victim switch